junxit/us-congress-bills-112/metadata.md

 - 2011-03-30 — Introduced in Senate
 - 2011-03-30 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S1994)
+- 2011-05-11 — Committee on Rules and Administration.
+Ordered to be reported without amendment favorably.
+- 2011-05-12 — Committee on Rules and Administration.
+Reported by Senator Schumer without amendment.
+Without written report.
+- 2011-05-12 — Committee on Rules and Administration.
+Reported by Senator Schumer without amendment.
+Without written report.
+- 2011-05-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 45.